 Arriving in SF just before our mechanic closed, we dropped off the car and Amy hopped a cab home with our bags while I walked the two bikes to my office and rode one home.

-EPILOGUE: Auto Analyst’s had the car’s shattered water pump fixed the next day by noon: ($400).
+My favorite mechanic, German, at Auto Analyst’s had the car’s shattered water pump fixed the next day by noon: ($400).

-MORAL: Get AAA-Plus now.
+Get AAA-Plus now.
 It’s not that much more, but boy, is it worth the difference.

 TOTAL EXPENDITURES: $925 (ouch)